The person writing this is Aron Lewin.

 After a while, I decided to shamefully self-promote.
 Tales of Brick and Mortar stories have subsequently featured in The Glen Eira Leader, Urban List, Commercial Real Estate and The Age.
 After an interview on RRR 102.7FM, I received an email from Tatiana CC Scott, an excellent photographer, and I have been working with her on subsequent stories.

 The point of this project is ever-evolving.
-I’ve spent an inordinate amount of time on it, and the justification for that use of time is not reinforced by something solid.
-Where I’m presently at is that these shops are an integral part of local communities, and relationships are developed that transcend transactions.
+Where I’m presently at is that these shops are an integral part of local communities, and relationships are developed that go beyond transactions.

-The chat I have with Hassan from Divine Deli goes beyond the coffee I might buy.
+The chat I have with Hassan from Divine Deli is more important than the coffee I might buy.
 I care about what he’s up to and, hopefully, vice-versa.
 We don’t tend to know much about the stories behind these small businesses but – once they close – the opportunity to find out more potentially disappears.

 Hopefully, Tales of Brick and Mortar adds something to the way that we value these shops, and inspires a few conversations that go beyond a transaction.

-Anyway, please send story suggestions, positive feedback, job opportunities that justify the inordinate amount of time I’ve spent on this, and anything else to firstname.lastname@example.org
+Anyway, please send story suggestions, feedback, opportunities and anything else to firstname.lastname@example.org